 Scottsdale, one of the 10 largest cities in in Arizona, located in the Greater Phoenix area, has some of the best business schools and programs as well as one of the largest community college networks in the nation.
 It is positioned between two of the country’s biggest economies in California and Texas, yet offers operating costs up to 40 percent less than in California.

-Scottsdale, AZ is located in the heart of the fastest growing and most dynamic metropolitan regions in the country with a population of more than 4 million people.
+Scottsdale, AZ is located in the heart of one of the fastest growing and most dynamic metropolitan regions in the country with a population of more than 4 million people.
 According to GrowthNation.com, the Phoenix-Casa Grande-Tucson corridor has been and is expected to be one of the fastest growing areas in the U.S. in the next decades.
-Scottsdale’s strategic location offers connectivity to nearly anywhere in the world and Phoenix Sky Harbor International Airport is one of the 10 busiest in the nation for passenger traffic.
+Scottsdale’s strategic location offers connectivity to nearly anywhere in the world.
+With major hubs for two major airlines (American Airlines and Southwest) Phoenix Sky Harbor International Airport is one of the 10 busiest in the nation for passenger traffic.

 When should I share my idea, project, or thoughts on locating in Scottsdale with the Economic Development team?
 Now is a good time!
 Initiate a meeting.